 His work has been described as, “Emotive and suggestive, each soundscape gestures toward the impending collapse” (Foxy Digitalis), “Constantly-evolving atmospheres that veer into pulse-quickening noise” (Bandcamp Daily), “Ruehlen’s fascination with topographical disorientation lays the groundwork for quicksilver movements in sudden formation, an inability to recognize, becoming lost in familiar environments” (Tabs Out Podcast).
 “Ruehlen’s gliding, infinitely malleable musicality, lends a quivering vibrancy to his performances; one that percolates with potent life-igniting propellents, and which lacks a discernible consistency of form” (Thought I Heard A Sound).
 His projects, “Seek to subvert traditional artistic conventions…incorporating elements of improvisation, indeterminacy and philosophical playfulness to fascinating effect” (Dallas Observer), “Positing it as a natural force unto itself” (The Wire).

-Ruehlen drifts between roles as a performer, organizer, sound designer, media archaeologist, educator, multi-instrumentalist, visual artist and operates Harmonic Ooze Records.
+Ruehlen drifts between roles as a performer, organizer, sound designer, media archaeologist, educator, multi-instrumentalist, visual artist, operates Harmonic Ooze Records, and co-runs the experimental arts venue Wave Archive, with John Melillo.
 He has received various awards including the 2017 Project Society of the Integrated Remote and In Situ Sensing Program research grant from the IRISS Grand Challenge Society and was a recipient, with the Flinching Eye Collective, of the 2014 Idea Fund Grant, a program of the Andy Warhol Foundation for the Visual Arts.

 Ruehlen received a BFA in studio arts from Fort Hays State University in 2007, an MFA in studio arts at the University of Colorado in 2013 and a PhD in Intermedia Art, Writing, and Performance at the University of Colorado in 2019.
-He teaches sound technology and multimedia art courses for the University Of Arizona's School Of Information.
-He lives in Tucson Arizona and participates in several musical groups, including Compersion and Ausect.
+He teaches sound technology and installation art courses for the University Of Arizona's College of Information Science.
+He lives in Tucson Arizona where he is perpetually building an artist compound/residency on his property, The Center For Harmonic Ooze.

 SELECTED DISCOGRAPHY AT: